mguadarrama/CursoRubyOnRails/README.md

 - Protected Pages
 - Filters

-##Chapter 16: Putting it All Together
+##Module 16: Putting it All Together
 - Introduction
 - The Business Application
 - Database Terminology